 Published a year after Agatha Christie's death, her autobiography tells of her fascinating private life, from early childhood through two marriages and two world wars, and her experiences both as a writer and on archaeological expeditions with her second husband, Max Mallowan.
 Not only does the book reveal the true genius of her legendary success, but the story is vividly told and as captivating as one of her novels.

-A passionate and accomplished writer, Laura Thompson now turns her highly acclaimed biographical skills to Agatha Christie, arguably the greatest crime writer in the world.
+A passionate and accomplished writer, Laura Thompson has turned her highly acclaimed biographical skills to Agatha Christie, arguably the greatest crime writer in the world.